Harvard and Stanford Release Second Round of States for the Education Recovery Scorecard

 - Rather than rely on headlines about state achievement, parents and local officials need to understand how their local schools were affected.
 Eight (8) percent of students were in districts that lost more than a year of learning in math, while 3 percent were in districts where math achievement actually rose.

 - The pandemic widened disparities in achievement between high and low poverty schools.
-The median student in the quarter of districts with the highest shares of students receiving federal lunch subsidies missed three-fifths of a year of math learning, while the median student in the quarter of districts with the fewest low-income students lost two-fifths of a year.
+The median student in the quarter of districts with the highest shares of students receiving federal lunch subsidies missed three-fifths of a year of math learning, while the media student in the quarter of districts with the fewest low-income students lost two-fifths of a year.

 While many states and districts are using their portion of the $190B in federal aid to add tutoring and summer school and extended days, many of those efforts are not yet large enough to fully address the learning loss that has occurred.
 Using these estimates of achievement losses along with expected effect sizes for catch-up efforts and the share of students being served by each, districts now have an opportunity to make sure their plans are commensurate with their students’ losses.